In-group favoritism: Self-esteem

-Robert Cialdini and his research team looked at the number of university T-shirts being worn on college campuses following either a win or loss at the football game.
+Robert Cialdini and his research team looked at the number of university T-shirts being worn on college campuses following either a win or a loss at the football game.
 They found that the Monday after a win, there were more T-shirts being worn, on average, than following a loss.

 In another set of studies, done in the 1980s by Jennifer Crocker and colleagues using the minimal group paradigm, individuals with high self-esteem who suffered a threat to the self-concept exhibited greater ingroup biases than did people with low self-esteem who suffered a threat to the self-concept.
 While some studies have supported this notion of a negative correlation between self-esteem and in-group bias, other researchers have found that individuals with low self-esteem showed more bias toward both in-group and out-group members.
-Some studies have even shown that high-self-esteem groups showed more bias than did lower self-esteem groups.
+Some studies have even shown that high self-esteem groups showed more bias than did lower self-esteem groups.
 This research may suggest that there is an alternative explanation and additional reasoning as to the relationship between self-esteem and in-group/out-group biases.
-Alternatively, it is possible that researchers have used the wrong sort of self-esteem measures to test the link between self-esteem and in-group bias (global personal self-esteem rather than specific social self-esteem).
+Alternatively, researchers may have used the wrong sort of self-esteem measures to test the link between self-esteem and in-group bias (global personal self-esteem rather than specific social self-esteem).